MOHAMEDAAKIFASRAR/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 To create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.

 ## Algorithm:

-A project owner starts a campaign with a funding goal and deadline.
+1. Create Campaign – Deploy smart contract with goal, deadline, and details.

-Contributors can send ETH to the campaign.
+2. Contribute Funds – Backers send funds to the smart contract.
+3. Check Outcome (After Deadline) –

-If the goal is met before the deadline, funds are released to the project owner.
+    If goal met → funds go to creator.

-If the goal is not met, contributors can withdraw their funds.
+    If goal not met → backers can refund.
+4. Withdraw/Refund – Creator withdraws or backers claim refund.
+5. Ensure Transparency – All actions are logged on blockchain.

 ## Program:
 ```